 Examples of mitigation strategies include the restriction of automobile transport and the acceleration of the transition from coal-fired power plants to solar energy.
 However, thie latter is not a simple change; the effectiveness of solar panels must be monitored, they must be recycled and disposed of appropriately, and energy storage remains challenging.

 A systemic approach to the fight against climate change

 All of humanity needs to come together in the fight against climate change.
 But the responsibility for taking action lies with those who have contributed to it the most.

-A systemic approach is key when dealing with the climate crisis.
-It starts with international agreements and continues at the national level of every country.
-The role of national governments is to coordinate the processes, provide financial support, and find ways to make citizens’ investments into adaptation and mitigation strategies pay off.More about the activities of People in Need
+A systemic approach is key to dealing with the climate crisis.
+It must start with international agreements and continue at the national level of every country.
+The role of national governments is to coordinate the processes, provide financial support, and find ways to make citizens’ investments in adaptation and mitigation strategies pay off.More about the activities of People in Need

 International agreements are crucial to fighting climate change.
 There have been many international conferences dedicated to the topic, resulting in several agreements aiming to reduce emissions.
 The United Nations Framework Convention on Climate Change (UNFCC) and the Paris Agreement are the most prominent examples.